 What the multiplier-curve math says

 The Crash multiplier curve formula is the same shape across every brand: crash = max(1.00, (1 - house_edge) / (1 - u)).
 The house_edge parameter is the design lever; everything else is fixed.
-The full math walkthrough is in the multiplier-curve post.
+The full math walkthrough is in the related piece.

 - For Duel at 0.1 percent house edge: crash = 0.999 / (1 - u).